terraform-azurerm-modules/terraform-azurerm-load-balancer/README.md

-# terraform-azurerm-set
+# terraform-azurerm-load-balancer

 ## Description

-This Terraform module creates a "set", ready for VMs to be created.
-Resources created:
+This Terraform module creates a standardised load balancer and availaibility set.

-* application security group (always)
-* availability set (bool)
-* load balancer (bool)
-* app gateway backend pool (bool)

-> This is a WORK IN PROGRESS and will definitely change.
-Support is yet to be added for both basic load balancer creation and association with App Gateway backend pools.

 ## Example

-> CLEAN UP THE EXAMPLE TO BE A FULL STANDALONE CONFIG
+> CLEAN UP THE EXAMPLE TO BE A FULL STANDALONE CONFIG WITH A VNET & SUBNET.
+And add in details for variables and outputs plus the use of the defaults.

 ```terraform
 locals {